Pinion Tales

 Qualitative Findings

 Player feedback and observational insights suggest friction in early interactions.
-Specifically, players reported:
+Specifically, player feedback confirmed the quantitative signal:

 These findings indicate potential usability and responsiveness issues that may be contributing to early disengagement.